Frequently Asked Questions

 Are you a real organization?

-The Goat Project Uganda is a legal organization, founded in January 2013 when it began operations in Uganda, and was legally registered in September 2016 as a company limited by guarantee without share capital, in the name of Give A Goat Ltd. We have existed for only a little over 10 years, but the results we have achieved compare to and even surpass those of many other older organizations in Uganda with similar goals, despite our limited resources.
+The Goat Project Uganda is a legal organization, founded in January 2013 when it began operations in Uganda, and was legally registered in Uganda in September 2016 as a company limited by guarantee without share capital, in the name of Give A Goat Ltd. In the USA, we are registered as GOAT PROJECT, CORP, an IRS-recognized 501c3 charity.
+We have existed for only a little over 10 years, but the results we have achieved compare to and even surpass those of many other older organizations in Uganda with similar goals, despite our limited resources.

 Why do you give local goat breeds, as opposed to exotic or crossbred goats?